code4it-dev/c4it-hugo/content/article/2025/117-httplogging-asp-net/index.md

 and much more.

-You can see all the properties as standalone items, but you can also have a high-level view of all the properties by accessing the `HttpLog` element:
+You can see all the properties as standalone items, but you can also have a grouped view of all the properties by accessing the `HttpLog` element:

 ![Details of the HTTP Log element](httplog.png)

-Notice that for some elements we do not have access to the actual value, as the value is set to `[Redacted]`.
+Notice that for some elements we do not have access to the actual value, as **the value is set to `[Redacted]`**.
 This is a default configuration that prevents logging too many things (and undisclosing some values) as well as writing too much content on the log sink (the more you write, the less performant the queries become - and you also pay more!).

 Among other redacted values, you can see that even the Cookie value is not directly available - for the same reasons explained before.

-### HTTP Response logs
+### Understanding HTTP Response logs

 Of course, we can see some interesting data in the Response log:

 ![Details of the HTTP Response](http-response-log-details.png)

-Here, among some other properties such as the Host Name, we can see the Status Code and the Trace Id (which, as you may notice, is the same as the one in te Request).
+Here, among some other properties such as the *Host Name*, we can see the *Status Code* and the *Trace Id* (which, as you may notice, is the same as the one in te Request).

 As you can see, the log item does not contain the body of the response.

 Also, just as it happens with the Request, we do not have access to the list of HTTP Headers.

-## How to save space by combining logs
+## How to save space, storage, and money by combining log entries

 For every HTTP operation, we end up with 2 log entries: one for the Request and one for the Response.

-However, it would be more practical to have both request and response info stored in the same log item so we can understand more easily what is happening.
+However, it would be more practical to **have both request and response info stored in the same log item** so we can understand more easily what is happening.

 Lucky for us, this functionality is already in place.
 We just need to set the `CombineLogs` property to `true` when we add the HttpLogging functionality: